 Or that old piano you got for free from the neighbor is not sounding too good.
 (I thought it only needed a tuning…?)
 The piano technician refuses to work on the piano, saying it is beyond its useful life.
 Perhaps it's time to get a real piano.
 BUT… What does a piano cost?

-I am asked this question almost daily by musicians, pianists and people just curious about my profession.
-The history of M. Steinert & Sons and the fact that I’m 4th Generation at the company are intriguing enough for the next question to be “What does a piano cost?”
-Well, the answer requires some explaining.
+I am asked this question almost daily by musicians, pianists, and people just curious about my profession.
+The history of M. Steinert & Sons and the fact that I'm 4th Generation at the company are intriguing enough for the next question to be "What does a piano cost?"
+Well, the answer requires some explanation.

-Pianos vary greatly in price from a few thousand dollars to over $1m.
-In this article, I’ll address the various factors that affect the cost of a piano and discuss the typical price ranges for various types of pianos.
+Pianos vary significantly in price from a few thousand dollars to over $1m.
+In this article, I'll address the various factors that affect the cost of a piano and discuss the typical price ranges for different types of pianos.

 Type of Piano

 First, there are generally three types of piano; Acoustic Grand Piano, Acoustic Upright Piano, and Digital Piano.
 In this article, we're going to focus primarily on acoustic pianos.